 - As one might expect, custom, limited edition and “build to order” (BTO) guitars often have necks that are slightly wider or narrower than factory-produced guitars of the same type.

-✅ Guitar Makers – Manufacturers of Wide Nut Guitars
+Which Guitar Manufacturers Do Make Wide Nut Acoustic Guitars

 Wide necks are a rarity among acoustic guitar manufactures.
 I went through the web sites, catalogs and price lists of about 20 guitar makers and found that only some of them offer wide necks in standard configurations.
 Here are some of them who make such guitars.